How to Bet on the NHL [Video]

-- Eventually you will be left with two teams in the Stanley Cup finals, one from the western conference and one from the eastern conference.
+- Eventually, you will be left with two teams in the Stanley Cup finals, one from the western conference and one from the eastern conference.

 - Most brackets will also ask you to predict how many games each series will take to complete.
-Since all series are best of 7, your chose is any number from 4 to 7.
+Since all series are best of 7, your choice is any number from 4 to 7.

 - The winner of the pool is determined by scoring the brackets.
 Brackets are graded with points for correctly predicted the outcome of each series in every round.